 What Is an Executor?

-Any power of attorney document will be rendered effectively meaningless upon the principle’s death.
+Any power of attorney document will be rendered effectively meaningless upon the principal’s death.
 You cannot make financial or healthcare decisions on behalf of someone who is dead, unless you have been chosen to execute their will as per their last will and testament, or a trust they have set up.
 That is where an executor comes into play.

 An executor’s role depends on how the decedent’s estate plan is set up.
 Generally, an executor is in charge of the decedent’s will, representing the estate in the probate process, and taking on the responsibility of executing the will, and fulfilling a series of duties during the probate process, including: